coolguy284/html5-time-tracker/info/formats/storage_v3.0.md

 format is in JSON text, stored in whatever manner the text happens to be stored in (for localstorage, utf-16)

-note: all numbers are stored as strings if they are outside the safe integer range
+note: all numbers are stored as strings if they are outside the safe integer range (in principle, in practice it doesnt matter so its not implemented)

 json:
   object {